Standard environment preparation#

 Software requirements#

-The installer is a self-extracting binary that contains the all of the necessary components to run Package Security Manager (On-prem) services.
+The installer is a self-extracting binary that contains all of the necessary components to run Package Security Manager services.
 The basic requirements prior to installation are:

 • Any Linux variant capable of supporting Docker